Sleep Scientist Warns Against Walking Through Life 'In An Underslept State'

 On letting teenagers sleep on weekends

 Parents will often pull the covers off their teenager [on] weekends and say, "It's daylight out!
 It's noon!
 You're wasting the day!"
 And that's wrong for two reasons. ...
 It's not their fault; it's their biology that wants them to be asleep at that time.
-But it's more than that, because it also turns out that they are trying to sleep off a debt that we have actually saddled them with by way of this incessant model of early school-start-times.
+But it's more than that, because it also turns out that they are trying to sleep off a debt that we have actually saddled them with by way of this incessant model of early school start times.
 We have to abandon that attitude and we also have to change the educational practice as well.

 On how the quantity and quality of sleep decreases with age